ianyfchang/QPC/README.md

 seurat[["SCT"]]$counts
 ```

+3. The way for obtain feature genes
+ We used two ways to obtain genes, one is all cells

-3. Find all markers for each cell types with different parameters
+4. Find all markers for each cell types with different parameters

+5.

 ### RNA-seq data normalization
 After various analysis, we recommend using Raw read counts or TMM normalized sequencing data.